Infinality/custom-packages/README.md

 This patch decouples suppressing coarse X moves from backward compatibility mode for Cleartype rendering.
 This has the effect of fixing warped glyphs in fonts like Corbel and Malgun Gothic (and potentially others).

+The patch was developed with the help of ChatGPT and is available in the freetype directory.

 ## qt6-qtbase Patch Details